-What Is Wrong With Me: 17 Ways to Get Yourself On Track When You Feel Like Something is Wrong
+What Is Wrong With Me: 17 Ways to Get Back On Track

 1. Nobody’s Perfect

 When you ask yourself what is wrong with me, remember that no one’s perfect.
 That’s actually what makes life wonderful.
 We always have room for improvement, something to strive for.
 A future self we can mold ourselves into.
 Rather than beating yourself up for going through a rough patch or a setback or making mistakes, permit yourself to be a flawed person.
 Not even people who try really hard to do the right thing do the right thing all the time.
 Sometimes, even our best intentions set us up for failure.
-If it were easy to do the right thing all the time, everyone would be perfect, and life would be dull.
+If it were easy to do the right thing all the time, there are variables that can shift the tide.
 There’s a blessing in disguise for your imperfections.
 They help shape your future self.
 Maybe a terrible decision you made forces you to reevaluate yourself, make adjustments, and work on a 2.0 version of yourself.
-If you never have bad days, you’ll never appreciate how wonderful a good day feels.
+If you never made mistakes, you'd never realize how incredible you could really become.
+Failure is the path to success.

 2. Thoughts Can Be Wrong

 “What is wrong with me?” you ask yourself.
 Well, let’s take a look at those thoughts in your head.
 How’s it going up there?
 Is it the negativity vortex spiraling you into a breakdown?
-Or are unicorns dancing near rainbows on a sunny day?
-If you’re Googling what is wrong with me, I would guess that your thoughts might be leading you astray.
+Or are you picturing a beautiful meadow on a sunny day with flowers newly bloomed?
+If you’re searching the internet for the term "what is wrong with me," I would guess that your thoughts might be leading you astray.

 You are not your thoughts.
 Thoughts come up into your brain even when you’re not thinking about them.
 Sometimes, they’re toxic.
 And if you act on those negative thoughts, you end up doing bad things.
 The goal is to separate your thoughts from your actions.
 Sometimes, if you have a thought disorder like depression, bipolar disorder, schizophrenia, or anxiety, you might need medication to stabilize your brain.